-Whether you plan on taking advantage of the eased-up restrictions or prefer to celebrate in the safety of your home, here are 20 fun and pandemic-friendly things to do in Bristol over the Easter bank holiday weekend.
+Whether you plan on taking advantage of the spring weather and leaving your home or prefer to celebrate in the comforting indoors, here are lots of fun things to do in Bristol over the Easter bank holiday weekend.

 3. Reward yourself with these unbelievable hot cross buns

 The Bristol Loaf has done it again.
-These hot cross buns are the ultimate Easter treat which offer the best of both worlds with sweet and savoury fillings.
-The buns are filled with 924 blue cheese and blood orange marmalade as part of the Bedminster bakery’s Easter menu.
-Head south of the river for these bakery wonders before they sell out.
+These sourdough hot cross buns are the ultimate Easter treat and can be enjoyed simply by spreading lashings of butter.
+The buns are spiced and filled with raisins, sultanas and citrus peel which they’ve candied in-house.
+Head south of the river to Bedminster for these bakery wonders before they sell out.

 4. Indulge in a good ol’ Sunday roast on Easter weekend

 We all know Sunday roasts don’t require special occasions, but Easter Sunday seems like a particularly good day for a big, hearty feast.
-Luckily, The Ox, hidden under the Commercial Rooms on Corn Street, has just the trick.
-The restaurant knows you might not make it home this year to enjoy mum’s Easter dinner, so they’re bringing a roast that’s almost as good as hers.
-Choose from roast beef, pork or butternut and cashew nut roast, and of course come with all the trimmings like roast potatoes, carrots, braised red cabbage, leeks and greens, Yorkshire pudding and cauliflower cheese.
+Luckily, The Ox, hidden under the Commercial Rooms on Corn Street, has just the trick- and it may even rival your mum’s roast.
+Choose from roast beef, slow roasted porchetta or butternut squash nut roast, and of course it comes with all the trimmings like roast potatoes, carrots, braised red cabbage, leeks and greens, Yorkshire pudding and cauliflower cheese.

 Think you have what it takes to compete against other teams in this Fat Big Quiz of Easter?
 Inspired by The Big Fat Quiz of the Year, the game takes players through 10 rounds of gameplay with lots of interactive graphics, videos, special guests and more!
 Gather your best mates and grab your tickets here for an eggciting night of trivia.

 Easter isn’t necessarily all about chocolate (or is it?) as you can enjoy these cracking savoury eggs from Pigsty.
 Their Scotch eggs are an alternative to the usual chocolate egg and feature golden soft boiled centres, Great Taste Award Winning sausage meat wrapped round them, as well as crispy panko breadcrumbs.
 These Scotch eggs from Pigsty make for a great day picnicking in the park and it’s no yolk that these are the gooiest Scotch eggs you’ll find.Order yours for pick-up or delivery now.